Regent Street: Broadcasting

 Broadcasting House is immediately north of the top end of Regent Street, and has been used by the BBC since 1932.

 Immediately north of Regent Street is the BBC's headquarters, Broadcasting House, whose front entrance is in Langham Place.
 Several national radio stations are broadcast from this building.
 The site had formerly been a building on the gardens of Foley House designed by James Wyatt and called Wyatt's House.
 It was demolished in 1928 (with much of the fixtures ending up in the Victoria and Albert Museum) to construct Broadcasting House.
 Construction was challenging because the building had to be visually similar to other properties on Regent Street, yet also contain over twenty soundproofed studios.
 The exterior is built of Portland stone and above the front entrance is a sculpture by Eric Gill.

 Broadcasting House was first used by the BBC on 2 May 1932, and total construction costs were £350,000.
 It was too small for all services, and St George's Hall, next to All Souls, was used for variety broadcasts until it was demolished during the Blitz.
 On 15 October 1940, the building took a direct hit, killing seven people, and later that year a landmine exploded on Portland Place, causing widespread fires in Broadcasting House.
 Despite the damage, it survived the war and became one of the best known buildings associated with radio broadcasting.
 Subsequently, the BBC expanded with additional studios at Maida Vale, followed by the former headquarters of BBC Television, BBC Television Centre at Wood Lane.
-In the 2000s, Broadcasting House was expanded to include a new wing and modernise the site, replacing earlier extensions.
+Between 2003 and 2010, Broadcasting House was expanded to include a new wing and modernise the site, replacing earlier extensions.
 It was designed by MacCormac Jamieson Prichard.
 Originally named the Egton House, it was renamed to the John Peel Wing in 2012, in memory of the radio broadcaster.

 The Paris Theatre was located in a converted cinema in Lower Regent Street, near other BBC buildings.
 Several rock groups performed live concerts here, including The Beatles, Queen and Pink Floyd, which were simultaneously recorded for broadcast.
 The BBC stopped using the theatre in 1995.